History of OECD in Timeline

 In January 2022, the OECD reported that membership talks were underway with Argentina, Brazil, Bulgaria, Croatia, Peru and Romania.

-February 2022: OECD terminates accession process with Russia
+February 2022: OECD Terminates Accession Process with Russia

 On 25 February 2022, the OECD terminated the accession process with Russia after it invaded Ukraine.

-March 2022: Belarus suspended from OECD participation
+March 2022: Belarus Suspended from OECD

 In March 2022, Belarus was suspended from any participation in the OECD.